 Withdrawal symptoms are capable of lasting for up to 15 days from when painkillers were last consumed.
 Once you begin to stabilise you will begin to take part in therapy sessions.
 During therapy the psychological aspects of painkiller addiction will be treated.
 Coping strategies will be taught in groups and one-on-one sessions with a qualified counsellor.

 Once rehabilitation draws to a conclusion a relapse prevention strategy will be drawn up.
 After-care services will be available up to 12 months after you leave our centre.
-We also encourage patients to engage local Narcotics Anonymous groups in their area.
+We also encourage clients to engage local Narcotics Anonymous groups in their area.

 For quick access to painkiller rehabilitation call Ocean Recovery today